iamvetle/VideoConvertor/README.md

 - If you provide a resolution, ensure it is in the format: `-r width height`.

 - When processing multiple files:
-    - The -o option cannot be used.
+    - The `-o` option cannot be used.
 Output filenames will be generated based on the original filenames and applied changes.
-    - The -format option is required.
+    - The `-format` option is **required**.
 - When processing a single file with only a change in format:
-    - The -format option is not needed, as the format will be inferred from the output filename.
+    - The `-format` option is **not needed**, as the format will be inferred from the output filename.

-## License

-This project is licensed under the [MIT License](LICENSE).